 Remember, this is not restricted to your staff disclosing their issues; team members need to express their concerns if they think other members of staff are potentially at risk, so necessary steps can be taken to provide support and guidance.

-Adopting a communication-based culture can improve trust amongst co-workers, and will hopefully encourage others to follow suit and discuss any mental health challenges they could be facing in a supportive and safe environment.
+Adopting a culture of open communication that can improve trust amongst co-workers, and will hopefully encourage others to follow suit and discuss any mental health challenges they could be facing in a supportive and safe environment.

 Evaluate and improve